 Nature vs. Nurture

-by Sophia Tutorial
+by Sophia

-∷

 WHAT'S COVERED

-In this lesson, we'll discuss a debate that has been present throughout the history of psychology, as well as in other areas of thinking, such as religion, philosophy, and science.
+In this lesson, we will discuss a debate that has been present throughout the history of psychology, as well as in other areas of thinking, such as religion, philosophy, and science.
+You will also examine how genetics and the environment develop your self and social awareness skill.
 The specific areas of focus include:

-- 1. Nature vs. Nurture

-- a.
-Genetics

-- b.
-Environment

-- 2. Application in Psychology

-- a.
-Twin Studies

-- b.
-Reaction Range

 1. Nature vs. Nurture

 The nature versus nurture debate has been phrased in a lot of different ways, such as destiny versus free will, and determinism versus indeterminism.

-In psychology, we call it nature versus nurture because nature refers to our biological workings--our genetics and the way our brains are structured, all of which is evolutionary.
-Nurture refers to our environment, and the role that has on our development.
+In psychology, we call it nature versus nurture because nature refers to our biological workings-our genetics and the way our brains are structured, all of which is evolutionary.
+Nurture refers to our environment and the role that it has on our development.

 The question behind the debate is which one of these has a more significant effect on our development as people.

-THINK ABOUT IT As another way of framing this idea, think about the difference between personality and mood.
-Personality is comprised of ongoing, stable, long-term characteristics, traits that are built into people on the nature side of the spectrum.
+As another way of framing this idea, think about the difference between personality and mood.
+Personality consists of ongoing, stable, long-term characteristics, traits that are built into people on the nature side of the spectrum.
 Someone may just be an irritable kind of person.
 Over time, those are the kind of characteristics he or she continues to display.
 Mood, on the other hand, defines day-to-day feelings that can be affected by the environment.
 If someone gets cut off by another driver while stuck in traffic, that person might then be in an irritable mood.
 He or she might not be an irritable person, but for that particular period of time, he or she is going to be irritable.
 The question, again, is which of these two has a bigger effect.

 To understand this debate a bit further, we'll now consider it in terms of some of the other concepts we've been studying up to this point.